fabiliria280802/minicore-kanban-scrum/README.md

 MVP version of a minicore web application that help teams to organize their HUs

-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You need to have installed:
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime built on Chrome's V8 JavaScript engine.